ngxs/store/docs/concepts/actions.md

 The same naming conventions apply as to command, but they should always be in past tense.

-By using `API` in the context part we now that this event was fired because of a async action to an API.
+By using `API` in the context part we know that this event was fired because of a async action to an API.

 Actions are normally dispatched from container components such as router pages.
 By having explicit actions for each page, it's also easier to track where an event came from.